whouishere/whouishere/README.md

 Though I don't have any projects finished __yet__, I am working on those, even if at snail speed.

 For example, I'm currently working on:
-- A ToDo list app on Flask
-- My own games on the libGDX framework
+- Small games on Godot, libGDX and raylib
-- Simple Minecraft clone in OpenGL
+- Simple OpenGL [Minecraft clone/engine](https://gitlab.com/whouishere/cubesnstuff) in modern C++
-- Weather web app on Flask

 You can contact me through:
 - 📧: [willianvinagre@proton.me](mailto:willianvinagre@proton.me)